The making of

 Flatbed scanner

 Also included on this website are photos made by some of the other group members.
 These photos were scanned with an inexpensive DEXXA Flatbedscanner 4800.
-The trekking permit, Mani Stone and T-Shirt embroideries were also scanned on this scanner.
-DEXXA no longer exists, but in reality the scanner is an Artec AS6E with a different brand name.
+The trekking permit, Mani Stone and T-Shirt embroideries were also scanned with this scanner.
+DEXXA no longer exists.
+In reality the scanner was an Artec AS6E under a different brand name, but Artec also no longer exists.

 Scanning technique